MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/crashes.md

 ## Open the sample app
 1. Run the sample app.
 If you're running it in the **Xcode simulator**, follow these additional steps to detach the debugger:
 2. Press the **Stop** icon to stop running the app.
 3. In the simulator, close the app.
-Double click the home button (cmd+shift+h) and swipe up on the sample app.
+Press the home button twice (cmd+shift+h) and swipe up on the sample app.
 4. Reopen the app by clicking on its icon.
   ![Detach the debugger](images/Detach_debugger_ios.gif)